A Walk on the Wild Side

-Plot summary
+Plot

 Chapter 1

 Fitz Linkhorn barely managed to make a living pumping out cesspools, but his consuming vocation was "Born Again" preaching from the courthouse steps in 1930 Arroyo, Texas; it was a small, mostly Hispanic, and heavily Catholic town in the Rio Grande Valley.
 Fitz denounced all sins except drinking; because, being a drunk himself, he made sure he was both eloquently, and tastefully drunk as often as possible.
 He had two sons, Byron, who was weak and sickly, and Dove.

 Dove had no education because his father had not wanted to send him to a school with a Catholic principal (And what else could there have been in Arroyo?).
 Instead, he was supposed to see movies with Byron to learn about life, but Dove never got to go; his brother did not have the price of a ticket.
 Dove got his education from the hoboes who hung around the Santa Fe tracks, telling one another what towns, lawmen, jails, and railroad bulls (deputized railroad police), to avoid.

 Dove began hanging around the La Fe en Dios chili parlor in the ruins of the Hotel Crockett on the other side of town.
 The hotel was the place where Fitz had met the mother of his boys.
 The hotel was closed, but the seldom-visited café was run by Terasina Vidavarri, a wary woman traumatized by her marriage, aged sixteen, with a middle-aged ex-soldier who raped her with a swagger stick on their wedding night.
 She continued Dove's education by teaching him how to read from two books.
 One of the books was a children's storybook; the other was about how to write business letters.
 When he was old enough (to enjoy her teaching); Terasina broadened Dove's education, by her and him becoming lovers.

 Byron blackmailed Dove into stealing from the café, and Terasina knew that Dove had taken money out of the cash register.
 She kicked him out, but not before he raped her.
 Dove then left Arroyo on a freight train in early 1931.
 Dove took up with a girl named Kitty Twist, a runaway from a children's home, and saved her life when she was about to fall under the wheels of a train.
 When they attempted a burglary in Houston, Kitty was caught.
 Dove got away on a freight to New Orleans.
 One of the first things he saw in New Orleans was a man cutting the heads off turtles that were to be made into turtle soup and throwing the bodies into a pile.
 Even with the heads cut off, the bodies tried to climb to the top of the pile.
 One turtle was able to reach the top of the pile before it slid back to the bottom.

 "Dove didn't hesitate.
 'I'll take the tarpon soup.'
 He didn't yet know that there was also room for one more at the bottom."